jenbawuah/AmazonBookTest/README.md

 # AmazonBookTest
+Testing books on Amazon.
-Testing book on Amazon, check if best seller, check author and checkout and create account if needed.
+Check if book is best seller or not, check author, checkout page and create an account if needed.

 ## Download Python 3.9 from here: